- Prolog 72.1%

 - Curriculum/runner issues: loglings issues

-- Engine bugs: patch-prolog issues
+- Compiler bugs: patch-prolog issues

 License